Bayesian Multinomial Logistic Regression for Numerous Categories: Introduction

 \section{Introduction}

-Standard logistic regression is one of the most popular approaches to binary classification: the problem of assigning a probability, of being in one of two categories, to an observation.
+Standard logistic regression is one of the most popular approaches to probabilistic binary classification: the problem of assigning a probability of being in one of two categories to an observation.
 Compared to popular black-box machine learning approaches used for classification, logistic regression has the added bonus of interpretability: we can clearly state, or even plot, the model's functional relationship between any input variable and the probability of interest.
-This is possible as the core of the model is additive, namely a linear model of the log odds.\\
+This is possible as the core of the model is additive, namely a linear model of the log odds.

-Multinomial logistic regression is the natural extension when considering more than two categories.
-To do this, we estimate the log odds between multiple possible outcomes using a linear function of covariates.
-Bayesian approaches to coefficient estimation in multinomial logistic regression may be more computationally difficult than other common methods, as the resulting posterior distribution of the coefficients is not in a convenient analytical form.
+When considering more than two categories, the natural extension is multinomial logistic regression (MLR).
+Bayesian approaches to coefficient estimation in multinomial logistic regression naturally yield uncertainty quantification but may require more computation time than other common methods, as the posterior distribution of the coefficients is not in a convenient analytical form.
 Thus, in order to estimate these coefficients' posterior distributions, it is often necessary to pursue Markov chain Monte Carlo (MCMC) strategies that can be computationally intensive.
-However, by adding latent variables through data augmentation techniques, akin to the Bayesian probit regression of \cite{AlbertChib1993}, a modeler can actually improve the ability of MCMC to efficiently estimate posterior distributions, even though the parameter space has increased.
-This paper proposes two sampling methods that improve either the computational speed or the effective sample size compared to other methods, and both result in superior effective sampling rates. \\